IBM/nodejs-idb-connector/README.md

 ## Build

-Note that building isn't necessary for end users and is more for developers looking to compile the native Node.js extensions (C code).
+Note that building isn't necessary for end-users and is more for developers looking to compile the native Node.js extensions (C code).

 ```sh
     git clone git@github.com:IBM/nodejs-idb-connector.git